Kararwaldeepak/Kararwaldeepak/README.md

 </p>

 <p align="center">
-Exploring the terahertz science through experiments, simulations, and scientific tools.
+Exploring the terahertz light through experiments, simulations, and scientific tools.
 </p>

 <a id="top"></a>